kcbabo/gloo-mesh/docs/content/setup/production/istiod_deployment.md

 Below is a full IstioOperator spec examples that shows you how to set a number of common values.

+## Deployment with Revisions

+Following [Canary Based Deployment](https://istio.io/latest/blog/2017/0.1-canary/) from the Istio website, we will deploy Istio with a revision label that matches its version.
+This makes it easy to migrate to new versions of Istio control plane when they are available.

+Below is a couple of example deployments with their respective production settings.
+Depending on your environment you may need to edit certain istio functionality.

 ## References

 * [Istio default profiles](https://github.com/istio/istio/tree/master/manifests/profiles)
 * [Istio Operator Spec](https://istio.io/latest/docs/reference/config/istio.operator.v1alpha1/)
 * [Istio MeshConfig Spec](https://istio.io/latest/docs/reference/config/istio.mesh.v1alpha1/#MeshConfig)

 ## Example Production IstioOperator